Last update: Nov 21, 2023

 Thapae Square is the centre of activities and celebrations in Chiang Mai.
 Chiang Mai revolves around Thapae Square, which is livelier than the Three Kings Monument Square in the middle of the old town.
-The large open Three Kings Square does have two museums, but somehow it is not the center of activities.
-The center of Chiang Mai is the Thapae Square plaza.
+The large Three Kings Square does have two museums, but usually it is not the center of activities.
+The heart of Chiang Mai is the Thapae Square plaza.

-Therefore, the modern Thapae Gate is quite fake and has nothing to do with the original gate and walls.
-The only part that looks like the original is the wooden door construction, which were designed like the doors on the historical photo.
+Therefore, the modern Thapae Gate has nothing to do with the original gate; the only part that looks like the original is the wooden door construction, which is designed to look like the doors on the historical photo.
 All the rest is a very contemporary piece of imagination.
+So its an instagrammable hotspot, but as far as history goes complete nonsense.

 Next to Thapae Gate is a plaque which explains the history of the inner and outer Thapae gate; and which also states: "Based on a photograph of ONE of the Thapae gates".
 There used to be two gates on Tha Phae road, one in the square city wall, and one at the outer defense ring where Thapae Road crosses the Kamphaeng Din wall.
 (Kamphaeng Din)